MultitrackStudio Multitrack Recording Software

 A track's file history

-A message box pops up on tapping a file, and you can choose whether you want to open it in the current track or in a new one
+• When you tap a file, a message box appears so you can choose whether to open it in the current track or in a new one.

 Main window